Yadhu-S/BulletPhysicsPlugin/README.md

 ## Status
-Implementing and adding support for a custom USkeletalMeshComponent, right now, it there is no support for compound physics shape.
-Just box primitive
+Implementing and adding support for a custom USkeletalMeshComponent.
+It supports compound shapes.
 *This is a work in progress (very WIP) :), use the originally forked repo mentioned below if you want something usable.*

-## Todo
-1. Add support for all physics shape, primitives first and compound shapes

 ### Windows
 Clone this repo into your `Engine/Plugin` directory, recompile.

 ### Linux
 Clone this repo into your `Engine/Plugin` directory, recompile.
+*Note: Debugging does not work.*

 #### Manual compilation
 1. Clone [bullet](https://github.com/bulletphysics/bullet3)